youssef-sherif900/small-task/README.md

 #### setup ####
 download files then  use your terminal and rum npm i
-when it is done  write npm start  so code will automaticlly will run on your browser
+when it is done  write npm start  so code will automatically will run on your browser